LionelPinheiroDuarte/portfolio/boots/week1.md

 ## Mardown

-We also aboard the subject of markdown a markup language that can be convert in HTML.
-I was already famillar with it because I'm using [eleventy](https://www.11ty.dev/) as framework to build this website that uses markdown format file to create pages.
+We also aboard the subject of markdown a markup language that can be converted into HTML.
+I was already familiar with it because I'm using eleventy a framework to build this website that uses markdown format files to create pages.